Supernova electron-neutrino interactions with xenon in the nEXO detector: Modeling xenon charged-current interactions with MARLEY

 \subsection{Comparison of inclusive cross section predictions}

 As a test of MARLEY's predictions with the supplied nuclear data, cross sections for $\nu_e$CC interactions with ${}^{134}$Xe and ${}^{136}$Xe from MARLEY are compared to the calculations in Ref.~\cite{Pirinen2019}, shown in Fig.~\ref{Fig:xsections_pirinen}.
 In that reference, calculations of CC cross sections for stable isotopes of xenon are provided, including contributions from forbidden transitions.
 As can be seen in the figure, MARLEY agrees fairly well with those predictions at lower incident neutrino energies, but its predictions are smaller at higher energies.
-This could be in part due to the omission of forbidden transitions in the approximation used by MARLEY.
+This could be, in part, due to the omission of forbidden transitions in the approximation used by MARLEY.
+In Appendix~\ref{appendixC} we calculate the inclusive cross section for ${}^{132}$Xe as a comparison.

-The electron-neutrino flux-averaged cross sections are computed using three commonly used neutrino flux models: the GKVM model~\cite{gkvm}, the Livermore model~\cite{livermore}, and a ``pinched-thermal" spectrum with parameters $(\alpha,\varepsilon,\langle E_{\nu}\rangle)$ of (2.5, 5$\times 10^{52}$\,ergs, 9.5\,MeV) (from Ref.~\cite{Abi2021}, see Sec.~\ref{Sec:pinchedThermal} for a discussion of these parameters).
-As the majority of the incident supernova electron-neutrino flux is expected to occur at lower energies, the flux-averaged cross sections from MARLEY agree well with the predictions from Ref.~\cite{Pirinen2019}, as can be observed in Tab.~\ref{Tab:1}.
-While flux-averaged cross sections vary significantly with different neutrino flux models, the normalization for the neutrino flux is different as well, so the expected interaction rates with different models are closer together (see Fig.~\ref{Fig:interactionRate}).
+The \nueXeCC{} flux-averaged cross sections are computed using three commonly used neutrino flux models: the Gava-Kneller-Volpe-McLaughlin (GKVM) model~\cite{gkvm} and the Livermore model~\cite{livermore}, both from Ref.~\cite{snowglobes}, and a ``pinched-thermal" spectrum with parameters $(\alpha,\varepsilon,\langle E_{\nu}\rangle)$ of (2.5, 5$\times 10^{52}$\,erg, 9.5\,MeV), from Ref.~\cite{Abi2021}.
+The flux-averaged cross sections from MARLEY agree well with the predictions from Ref.~\cite{Pirinen2019}, as can be observed in Table~\ref{Tab:1}.
+While flux-averaged cross sections vary significantly with different neutrino flux models, the normalization for the electron-neutrino flux and average electron-neutrino energy differ as well, so the expected interaction rates with different models are closer together (see Fig.~\ref{Fig:interactionRate}).